inivekin/abosa/abosa.typ

 and not for us, were makings made.
 If I'm again a random born
 experiment to foreign aim,
-How could I fulfil honours sworn when nothing else has stayed the same?
+how could I fulfil honours sworn when nothing else has stayed the same?
 On stilted towering arrears -
 stockpiled as exile's no pardon -